![]() |

 Sure, there is the possibility that "Alberi" could evolve and become a feature film.

-This year's edition of the Carnevale of Satriano in Lucania will take place on 6 and 7 February.
+The Carnevale of Satriano in Lucania takes place annually in February.
 Click here for more information on the festival.
-Watch last year's promo...
+Watch a recent promo...